-Changes to the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) and regulations bring in new requirements for reporting entities to report suspicious activity as well as suspicious transactions to the New Zealand Financial Intelligence Unit (FIU).
+Changes to the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) and regulations introduced new requirements for reporting entities to report suspicious activity as well as suspicious transactions to the New Zealand Financial Intelligence Unit (FIU).

 The FIU have issued a Suspicious Activity Reporting Guideline to help clarify the obligation to report SARs under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).

 - Suspicious Activity Reporting Guideline 2018 (PDF 732KB)